 Solar on Colorbond roofs in Perth: installation considerations

-What this means for your installation: A Colorbond installation typically produces less roof disruption than a tile installation.
-No tiles to lift, no grout to crack, no tile hooks — just clamps attached to the ribs.
+What this means for your installation: on any Colorbond profile, a correctly specified non-penetrative mount produces less roof disruption than a tile installation: no tiles to lift, no grout to crack, no tile hooks.
+But ask your installer to confirm your specific profile and its approved mounting system before assuming which method and warranty terms apply.

-For rib-mount clamps to be installed correctly, the mounting rail must align with the rafters (the structural timber members under the steel).
-The installer needs to determine rafter spacing and position the mounting rails so the clamps have timber to bear against.
+For rib-mount clamps to work, the mounting rail must align with the rafters, the structural timber members under the steel.
+The installer needs to find the rafter spacing and position the mounting rails so the clamps have timber to bear against.

 A competent Colorbond installer will: